Die Linke

 Die Linke (/de/; lit.
 'The Left'), also known as the Left Party (Linkspartei, /de/), is a democratic socialist political party in Germany.
 The party was founded in 2007 as the result of the merger of the Party of Democratic Socialism (PDS) and Labour and Social Justice – The Electoral Alternative.
 Through the PDS, the party is the direct descendant of the Marxist–Leninist ruling party of former East Germany, the Socialist Unity Party of Germany (SED).
-Since October 2024, Die Linke's co-chairpersons have been Ines Schwerdtner and Jan van Aken.
+Since June 2026, Die Linke's co-chairpersons have been Ines Schwerdtner and Luigi Pantisano.
 The party holds 64 seats out of 630 in the German federal parliament (the Bundestag), having won 8.8% of votes cast in the 2025 German federal election.
 Its parliamentary group is the smallest of five in the Bundestag, and is headed by parliamentary co-leaders Heidi Reichinnek and Sören Pellmann.

 Die Linke is represented in seven of Germany's sixteen state legislatures, including four of the five eastern states.
-As of 2025, the party participates in governments in the states of Bremen and Mecklenburg-Vorpommern as a junior partner.
+As of 2026, the party participates in governments in the states of Bremen and Mecklenburg-Vorpommern as a junior partner.
 From 2014 to 2024 the party led a coalition in Thuringia with the Social Democratic Party and The Greens headed by Minister-President Bodo Ramelow.
 Die Linke is a founding member of the Party of the European Left, and is the fifth-largest party in The Left group in the European Parliament.
-In September 2025, Die Linke had more than 120,000 registered members.
-Die Linke promotes left-wing populism and antimilitarism.
+In December 2025, Die Linke had 123,126 registered members.
+Die Linke promotes antimilitarism.